 - You could give key customers networking opportunities — broadening the scope and value of what you offer them.

 A successful loyalty scheme pays for itself by encouraging more frequent purchases.
 The most common loyalty schemes are based on offering rewards to loyal customers.

 6.1 A cumulative (or ‘retrospective’) discount gives customers money back whenever they reach specified spending targets.

 6.2 Some schemes offer customers a discount off their next purchase.
-For example, you may issue discount coupons.
-If they are only valid for a limited time, you also encourage prompt action.
+If the discount is only valid for a limited time, you also encourage prompt action.

-One danger of discounts and rewards is that your customer might have made the purchases anyway, in which case you are wasting money.
+One danger is that your customer might have made the purchases anyway, in which case you are wasting money.

 6.4 Relate your marketing to a specific local or national cause.

 Offer to donate part of any money spent with you to support a local cause such as funding for a new community centre.